The holy grail of international business banking for many is being able to open a Singapore offshore company bank account.

 And, ironically, that group involves offshore companies that are registered in… Singapore.

-For reference, Singapore’s tax code does not tax the international income of Singapore companies, as long as the income stays outside of Singapore.
-That means, if a Singapore offshore company was to open a bank account and receive payments in Singapore, they would have to start paying tax.
+For reference, Singapore’s tax code does not tax the international income of a Singapore company, as long as the income stays outside of Singapore.
+That means, if a Singapore offshore company wants to bank and receive payments in Singapore, they would have to start paying tax.

-That said, in some instances, business owners can open a Singapore offshore company bank account without ever visiting Singapore.
+That said, in some instances, business owners can get a bank account without ever visiting Singapore.
 But, to do so, there are specific steps that need to be followed.

-These strategies include 100% legal methods to apply for (and open) offshore company bank accounts in Singapore remotely.
+These strategies include 100% legal methods to apply for (and open) company bank accounts in Singapore remotely.
 And they do not include using middlemen or introducers.
 That means you can save thousands of dollars in travel expenses, accommodations, and wasted introducer fees.